AICPA-ADS/AuditData-API/GL-Primer.md

 ### Trial Balance XBRL

-The trial balance in XBRL end point allows the user to retrive an XBRL instance of the trail balance in an XBRL-JSON format.
+The trial balance in XBRL end point allows the user to retrive an XBRL instance of the trail balance in an XBRL-JSON format.The API allows the user to pass the end date, the entity identifier and a specific G/L account number.

 ## Base Modules